Sabre reduced regrettable attrition from 9% to 7.5%

-Sabre, the leading technology provider to the global travel industry, had a constant hiring/downsizing project cycle that led to a jump in regrettable attrition of high potential employees from 5% to 9% between July 2017 to March 2018.
+Sabre, the leading technology provider to the global travel industry, had a constant hiring/downsizing project cycle that led to a jump in regrettable attrition of high potential employees from 5% to 9%.

 First, they reviewed lagging indicators, such as team makeup, skillsets, roles, tenure, and compensation ratios, to identify the pain points for high-performing employees who were leaving Sabre.
 Next, they looked at leading indicators in Visier’s predictive analytics and combined this with their five-point performance ratings.
 Using this combination, they created a scale for high performer employees at risk of exit.